Baxter plans to spin off biotech business in 2015

 Baxter said it expected to take a one-time charge for the biotechnology spinoff but that it should not affect its financial forecast for 2014.
 Analysts expect earnings of $5.13 per share and revenue of $16.59 billion this year, according to Thomson Reuters I/B/E/S.

-Shares of Baxter rose 4.2 percent to $74.32 shortly after midday, but ISI Group analyst Mike Craig said the gains might not hold.
+Shares of Baxter were up 4.7 percent at $73.36 in morning trading, but ISI Group analyst Mike Craig said the gains might not hold.

 "We have seen several announcements recently where an announcement of the split drives the stocks up 10 percent and quickly fades as timing sets in and market risk still exists," Craig said in a research note.

-Elsewhere in the healthcare industry, Novartis AG NOVN.VX is considering divesting some smaller businesses, which include animal health, vaccines and over-the-counter medicines, while Merck & Co Inc (MRK.N) is selling its consumer healthcare operation.
+Elsewhere in the healthcare industry, Novartis AG is considering divesting some smaller businesses, which include animal health, vaccines and over-the-counter medicines, while Merck & Co Inc is selling its consumer healthcare operation.

 (Reporting by Caroline Humer; Editing by Jeffrey Benkoe and Lisa Von Ahn)